ddrscott/fake_pipe/README.md

 For single options, the quotes can be omitted: `color: red`.

-Any keys unknown by Anonymizer will be ignored.
+Any keys unknown by FakePipe will be ignored.
 So annotations from other system shouldn't interfere.
 We do hope the abbreviated YAML syntax is simple to parse by all systems.

-## Currently Support Anonymizer Methods
+## Currently Support FakePipe Methods

 To get a current list try running `rake methods` from terminal.